udnie/dots/StartHere.md

-### Last Update: 12/08/2024
+### Last Update: 12/13/2024

 ---
 **To Begin**
 This file presents an overview of **dots**.
 I've tried to cover what I feel is important and to give anyone reading this an idea of the how I see it.
 PyQt5 runs with some edits, see **Changes**, they're right at the beginning.
-Two video related issues, there are no loops to set in Qt5 and a video may not disappear when it ends if there are too many animations running at the same time.

 ---